benjaminion/upgrading-ethereum-book/src/book.md

 It was introduced as a convenience when verifying aggregate signatures that contain no public keys in [`eth_fast_aggregate_verify()`](/part3/helper/crypto#def_eth_fast_aggregate_verify).
 The underlying [FastAggregateVerify](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-bls-signature-04#section-3.3.4) function from the BLS signature standard would reject these.

+`G2_POINT_AT_INFINITY` is described in the separate [BLS Extensions](https://github.com/ethereum/consensus-specs/blob/v1.1.1/specs/altair/bls.md) document, but included here for convenience.

 ### Preset <!-- /part3/config/preset -->

 The "presets" are consistent collections of configuration variables that are bundled together.
-The [specs repo](https://github.com/ethereum/consensus-specs/tree/dev/configs) currently defines two sets of presets, [mainnet](https://github.com/ethereum/consensus-specs/blob/dev/configs/mainnet.yaml) and [minimal](https://github.com/ethereum/consensus-specs/blob/dev/configs/minimal.yaml).
+The [specs repo](https://github.com/ethereum/consensus-specs/tree/v1.1.1/configs) currently defines two sets of presets, [mainnet](https://github.com/ethereum/consensus-specs/blob/v1.1.1/configs/mainnet.yaml) and [minimal](https://github.com/ethereum/consensus-specs/blob/v1.1.1/configs/minimal.yaml).
 The mainnet configuration is running in production on the beacon chain; minimal is often used for testing.
 Other configurations are possible.
 For example, Teku uses a [swift](https://github.com/ConsenSys/teku/blob/d368fd44ec43eb93923dd4c150a6649d82798e43/util/src/main/resources/tech/pegasys/teku/util/config/configs/swift.yaml) configuration for acceptance testing.

 All the values discussed below are from the mainnet configuration.

 You'll notice that most of these values are powers of two.
 There's no huge significance to this.
 Computer scientists think it's neat, and it ensures that things cleanly divide other things in general.
-There is a [view](https://github.com/ethereum/eth2.0-specs/issues/1633#issuecomment-592949297) that this practice helps to minimise [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) (endless arguments over trivial matters).
+There is a [view](https://github.com/ethereum/consensus-specs/issues/1633#issuecomment-592949297) that this practice helps to minimise [bike-shedding](https://en.wikipedia.org/wiki/Law_of_triviality) (endless arguments over trivial matters).

 Some of the configuration parameters below are quite technical and perhaps obscure.
 I'll take the opportunity here to introduce some concepts, and give more detailed explanations when they appear in later chapters.